tqhuy2018/Casper-ObjectiveC-sdk/README.md

 "Users/CasperObjectiveCCryptoTest/Ed25519" and "Users/CasperObjectiveCCryptoTest/Secp256k1"

+Under the "Tests/CryptoFiles" folder of the SDK you will see 2 folders "Ed25519" and "Secp256k1".
+In folder "Ed25519" you will see 2 files: "ReadSwiftPrivateKeyEd25519.pem" and "ReadSwiftPublicKeyEd25519.pem", In folder "Secp256k1" you will see 2 files: "ReadSwiftPrivateKeySecp256k1.pem" and "ReadSwiftPublicKeySecp256k1.pem".
+They are the pre-build pem key files, used for task of reading Pem file to Private/Public key.

 Copy 2 files: "ReadSwiftPrivateKeyEd25519.pem" and "ReadSwiftPublicKeyEd25519.pem" to folder "Users/CasperObjectiveCCryptoTest/Ed25519"

 Copy 2 files: "ReadSwiftPrivateKeySecp256k1.pem" and "ReadSwiftPublicKeySecp256k1.pem" to folder "Users/CasperObjectiveCCryptoTest/Secp256k1", somehow the structure of the folder is like this